2. What is a Programming Language?¶

 In the early days of computing, programmers punched in numbers that represented commands for the CPU.
 Then the programmers punched in the data.

 We call these numbers that are instructions machine code.
-Note that not all numbers on the computer are machine code (they might just be data), but all machine code is made of numbers.
+All machine code is made of numbers, but not all numbers are machine code.
+Some of the numbers might be data to hold text or images.
 Machine code is also called a First Generation Language (1GL).

 While this may not seem very useful (and quite frankly, it wasn’t) it was very popular in the hobbyist community.
 Those people saw the potential.